 I have three hobby blogs.
 In one, I highlight my collection of vintage educational technology like film strip projectors and mimeograph machines.
 I also collect playing card jokers .
 The third blog discusses my ambitions to earn a black belt by the time that I turned 50 (which I did) and my efforts to stay fit since then across various sports.

 I think education should be much much much better than it is today and that technology and improved funding and management are huge parts of getting there.
 And I have degrees from Yale and Harvard.
-And big ears and a big mouth.
+And I’m a pretty good listener so if you have something to share with me, give me a try.
 You can reach me by commenting below, emailing “mayor@…”, or via my Twitter feed @VSpellCityMayor

 OK, now more formally:

-John Edelson is the president and founder of Vkidz Inc which includes VocabularySpellingCity, Science4Us (K-2nd Science, CODiE & BESSIE Winner), and other educational services.
+John Edelson is the president and founder of Vkidz Inc which includes VocabularySpellingCity, Science4Us (K-2nd Science, CODiE & BESSIE Winner), and WritingCity, a complete elementary writing program with detailed lesson plans based on the Writers Workshop approach .

 Mr. Edelson was the producer on Croc, Legend of the Gobos, a Sony Playstation game that went Platinum.
 He was the turn-around manager at Argonaut – a 100-person diversified games and technology company in London.
 He managed it for two years, improving quality, growth, and profitability.
 He spun-out and joined ARC, a new company in the semiconductor intellectual property industry.
 Mr. Edelson, as Senior Vice President of ARC, helped the company grow from 10 to 300 people.
 He consulted to Vcom3D, an educational software company for the deaf and hard of hearing, as well as Time2Read, an educational software company providing standards-based online programs to elementary school systems.
 Mr. Edelson has previous professional experience at MID and Price Waterhouse Consulting.